Black vs. Ebony: What’s the Real Color and Wood Difference?

 Artists often use black in paintings and drawings.
 It gives depth and contrast.
 Many also choose ebony for its rich, dark hue.
 Ebony can add elegance and mystery.
 Both colors are popular in sculpture and digital art.
 They help create shadows and highlights.
 Some artists mix black and ebony for unique effects.
 These shades can evoke different emotions.

 Furniture makers love ebony for its beauty.
-Ebony wood is often used in high-end tables and chairs.
+Ebony wood is often used as an accent in high-end tables and chairs, since solid ebony furniture would be prohibitively expensive.
 Black leather is popular in couches and car seats.
 Black is also common in fashion.
 Think of classic black dresses and suits.
-Accessories like bags and shoes often come in black.
-Ebony is used in musical instruments like pianos and guitars.
+Ebony remains a favorite for musical instruments, from piano keys to guitar fretboards.
+See more black-and-wood interior design ideas for pairing both in a room.
 Both colors are stylish and timeless.

 Frequently Asked Questions